Advertisement

 Popcorn lung is caused when the smallest airways within the lungs (bronchioles) are scarred, and their capacity and efficiency are reduced.
 There is no cure for the condition except a lung transplant.

 Bronchiolitis obliterans can result from a variety of medical and environmental causes.
 The bronchioles can become inflamed and damaged from viral, bacterial and fungal infections, or by inhalation of chemical particles.
-Although diketones like diacetyl are the chemicals most often associated with popcorn lung, the National Institutes of Health list several other chemicals that can cause it, including chlorine, ammonia, sulfur dioxide, and inhaled metal fumes from welding.
+Although diketones like diacetyl are the chemicals most often associated with popcorn lung, it can also be caused by inhaling other toxins, including sulfur mustard gas, nitrogen oxides, fly ash, and fiberglass.

 And despite being the only real popcorn lung cure, lung transplants themselves can cause it too.
-In fact, bronchiolitis obliterans syndrome (BOS) is the single largest cause of chronic lung transplant rejection.
+In fact, bronchiolitis obliterans syndrome (BOS) is the most common cause of chronic lung transplant rejection.

 What are the symptoms of popcorn lung?